rschristopher/rschristopher.github.io/src/criticisms/mining-zero-sum.md

 Ugly and embattled, will it be sufficient?
 Time will tell.

+## I'm new to mining and here to fix it

-Most worrisome of all, is not the bad actors, but the honest actors who potentially become a monopoly on mining.
+Most worrisome of all, is not the bad actors, but the good-intentioned and honest actors.
-Such an entity would not break consensus rules
- (being honest and good intentioned), but for their own survival would ignore blocks from other miners, controlling the mempool and transaction fees.
+Such honest and good-intentioned miners would not break consensus rules but for their own survival might ally into a monopoly and comply with regulatory agencies, ignoring blocks from other miners
+ (the "bad" miners),
+ controlling the
+ mempool and transaction fees.
 With this level of control,
- such a good intentioned
+ a good intentioned
  monopoly would be the downfall of Bitcoin's decentralization.
+To not get your transaction processed by the monopoly mining pool is to risk it being ignored and overwritten in a chain reorg.
+Despite their good-intentions, the monopoly miner would lead to the same regulatory capture as we see with fiat.
 Better if they had evil intent and broke consensus by changing the supply, for then it would result in a hard fork,